AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-rules.md

 ### 1.1.
 Eligibility Criteria

 <p align="justify">
-This competition is open for everyone around the world - students, researchers, hobbyists, professionals, or anyone else who is interested.
+This competition is open to everyone around the world - students, researchers, hobbyists, professionals, or anyone else who is interested.
 There are no restrictions on age, sex, nationality, profession, etc. A team can consist of single or multiple participants.
 Multiple teams from the same organization are also allowed.
 However, each participant can be a member of strictly one team.
 </p>

 <p align="justify">